The Expert Strikes Back: Interpreting Mixture-of-Experts Language Models at Expert Level: Quantifying the Monosemanticity of MoE Experts

 \subsection{The Impact of Routing Sparsity}

-The results also confirm that polysemanticity is a direct function of the routing sparsity ($N_\mathrm{A}/N$).
+The results also show a systematic relationship between polysemanticity and the routing sparsity ($N_\mathrm{A}/N$).
 As shown in \cref{fig:network-sparsity}, models with the highest degree of sparsity (lowest $N_\mathrm{A}/N$) exhibit the cleanest representations.
 This trend is further validated by \texttt{Mixtral-8x7B}, which is the densest MoE in our study ($N_\mathrm{A}/N= 0.25$).
 While \texttt{Mixtral-8x7B} still outperforms its dense counterparts, its interpretability scores are noticeably lower than those of sparser models like \texttt{Qwen3-30B-A3B} ($N_\mathrm{A}/N \approx 0.06$).
-This confirms that the interpretability of MoEs scales with the degree of sparse routing: as routing sparsity increases, the internal units become increasingly monosemantic.
+This supports the claim that the interpretability of MoEs scales with the degree of sparse routing: as routing sparsity increases, the internal units become increasingly monosemantic.
 This suggests that the industry trend toward models with more total experts and fewer active experts per token---a trend driven by performance scaling laws---is simultaneously making these models more monosemantic.